-SUMMARY: Laurel wilt is a lethal disease of red bay (Persea borbonia; Figure 7-22) and other members of the Laurel family (Lauraceae).
-The disease is caused by a fungus (Raffaelea lauricola) that is introduced into trees by the woodboring redbay ambrosia beetle (Xyleborus glabratus) (FDACS 2011).
-A native of Asia, the beetle was likely introduced into the United States via infested wood used for shipping crates (Harrington et al. 2011).
+Laurel wilt is a lethal disease of red bay (Persea borbonia; Figure 7-26) and other members of the laurel family (Lauraceae).
+The disease is caused by a fungus (Raffaelea lauricola) that is introduced into trees by the wood-boring redbay ambrosia beetle (Xyleborus glabratus) (FDACS 2011).
+A native of Asia, the beetle was likely introduced to the United States via infested wood used for shipping crates (Harrington et al. 2011).
 Once infected, susceptible trees rapidly succumb to the pathogen and die.
-It also impacts other native and nonnative members of the Lauraceae (Hanula et al. 2009) including swamp bay (P. palustris), an important species of many Everglades plant communities.
+It also impacts other native and nonnative members of the laurel family (Hanula et al. 2009), including swamp bay (P. palustris), an important species of many Everglades plant communities.

-Figure 7-22.
-Dying red bay (P. borbonia) trees in a mixed hardwood forest (photo by FDACS).
+Figure 7-26.
+Dying red bay trees in a mixed hardwood forest (photo by FDACS).

-Distribution: Laurel wilt disease is now found throughout Florida.
-Since the 2010 detection of the redbay ambrosia beetle in Miami-Dade County, laurel wilt has spread across 372,052 hectares of the central Everglades (Rodgers and Pernas 2015) and is also present in LNWR.
-Laurel wilt is also widespread throughout the District's East Coast land management region and the Kissimmee River Basin.
+Distribution: Laurel wilt disease is found throughout Florida.
+Since the 2010 detection of the redbay ambrosia beetle in Miami-Dade County, laurel wilt has spread across 372,052 ha of the central Everglades (Rodgers and Pernas 2015) and is present in LNWR.
+Laurel wilt is widespread throughout the District's East Coast land management region and the Kissimmee River Basin.

-Control Tools: There is currently no feasible method for controlling this pest or associated disease in natural areas.
-A systemic fungicide

-(propiconazole) can protect individual trees for up to one year, but widespread utilization in natural areas is impractical (Mayfield et al. 2008).
+Control Tools: There is no feasible method for controlling this pest or associated disease in natural areas.
+A systemic fungicide (propiconazole) can protect individual trees for up to one year, but widespread utilization in natural areas is impractical (Mayfield et al. 2008).
 Biological control and development of laurel wilt resistant strains of swamp bay are proposed areas for research.

 Monitoring: State and federal agencies are monitoring the spread of laurel wilt disease and the redbay ambrosia beetle through the Cooperative Agricultural Pest Survey Program.
-There is little to no research under way to assess the ecological impacts of laurel wilt disease.
+There is little to no research underway to assess the ecological impacts of laurel wilt disease.

 Interagency Coordination: Interagency and tribal coordination has begun.
-Workshops were conducted during 2013 to identify research and management strategies.
+Workshops were conducted in 2013 to identify research and management strategies.

-Regulatory Tools: The red bay ambrosia beetle is considered a plant pest, so screening for additional introductions is carried out but is inadequate.
+Regulatory Tools: The redbay ambrosia beetle is considered a plant pest, so screening for additional introductions is carried out but inadequate.